 - 1. Consider the weather and aim to carry out cultivation operations during dry periods. - 2.
-Do not cultivate ground within 2 m of a watercourse or 5 m of a spring, well or borehole. - 3.
+Do not cultivate ground within 2 m of a watercourse or 5 m of abstraction points for water supply, such as springs, wells, boreholes and surface water intakes. - 3.
 Limit cultivation to hinge or inverted mounding within buffer areas. - 4.
 Leave 2-5 m breaks in plough lines (and any associated subsoiling) at regular intervals (e.g. every 40 m on moderate slopes and every 70 m on gentle slopes). - 5.
 Only use discontinuous forms of cultivation on steep slopes. - 6.
 Restrict the depth of ploughing (e.g. to 30 cm) to reduce soil disturbance. - 7.
 Avoid fording streams and rivers, unless there is an existing purpose-built ford. - 8.
 Do not dig spoil trenches that can discharge directly into watercourses. - 9.
 Orientate spoil trenches so that they cannot intercept or carry large volumes of water; turn out the bottom 2 m length of each trench to alternate sides to dissipate flows. - 10.
 Do not fill trenches created for mounding with fresh brash. - 11.
 Restrict the length of trenches to less than 30 m; if this is not possible, fully integrate trenches into the drainage system do not exceed 2° gradient limit. - 12.
 Install drains at the same time or immediately after cultivation operations.